Curvature Perturbations from First-Order Phase Transitions: Implications to Black Holes and Gravitational Waves

-with the exact value depending on the curvature profile \cite{Musco:2020jjb}.
+with the exact value depending on the curvature {real space} profile \cite{Musco:2020jjb}.
 These simulations assume adiabatic evolution from super-Hubble scales~\cite{Musco:2018rwt,Escriva:2019phb,Escriva:2021aeh}.
-In our scenario, non-adiabatic effects quickly vanish after percolation (see Fig.~\ref{fig:delta_Phi_numerical}), so we adopt the usual collapse condition at $k=\mathcal{H}$.
+In our scenario, {non-adiabatic effects are present} but decay rapidly after percolation (see Fig.~\ref{fig:delta_Phi_numerical}), and we therefore adopt the standard collapse criterion evaluated at $k=\mathcal{H}$.

 We proceed to estimate the abundance of primordial black holes.
-Denoting $P(\delta^{(C)})$ as the probability distribution for $\delta^{(C)}$ at $k={\cal H}$, the PBH mass fraction at formation reads
+Denoting $P(\delta^{(C)})$ as the PDF for $\delta^{(C)}$ at $k={\cal H}$, the PBH mass fraction at formation reads